bittremieux/spectrum_utils/README.md

 Missing dependencies will be automatically installed when you install `spectrum_utils`.

+## API documentation

+You can find the API documentation [here](https://spectrum-utils.readthedocs.io/).

 ## Contact

 For more information you can visit the [official code website](https://github.com/bittremieux/spectrum_utils/) or send an email to <wout.bittremieux@uantwerpen.be>.